 • healthier peer relationships

-Improved outcomes for the justice system
+Improved outcomes for communities:

 • safer communities with reduced violence